 ‘How come she has been allowed to run up so much debt?’
 I asked.

-‘Bella has sufficient funds deposited each moth, her debt is manageable.’
+‘Laura has sufficient funds deposited each month, her debt is manageable.’

 ‘Manageable?
 In banking terms, the interest charged each day for overdraft.’

-I handed a cheque over, for nine thousand pounds, cleared her debt.
-‘It’s not between the bank and Bella when I make her solvent.
+I handed a cheque over, for nine thousand pounds to clear Laura’s debt.
+‘It’s not between the bank and Laura when I make her solvent.
 I don’t want it happening again.
 You can take this overdraft, this allowance of funds off her account.’

-‘Still that is Bella’s choice.’
-He leaned forward, my cheque in his hand.
+‘Still that is Laura’s choice.’
+He leaned forward with my cheque in his hand.

-Bella looked at the desk separating us from him, she surveyed the items, did not want to connect.
+Laura stared at the desk separating us from him.
 I gave an ironic smile as she stared at literature for savings accounts.

 ‘What say we reduce the overdraft to two thousand?’
 The manager suggested.